afterlogic/aurora-files/README.md

 gulp js1:min --output files-pub --modules FilesWebclient
 ```

-Now you a ready to configure you fresh installation of AfterLogic platform.
+Now you are ready to configure you fresh installation of AfterLogic platform.